Restore Text First, Enhance Image Later: Two-Stage Scene Text Image Super-Resolution with Glyph Structure Guidance: Methodology

 \subsection{Image Enhancement stage}

 \textbf{Image Enhancement pipeline.}~To effectively take advantage of the generated glyph structure $\hat{x}_m$ and enhance the quality of LR $x_L$, we adopt a ControlNet~\citep{zhang2023adding} network $\epsilon_{\phi}$.
-As illustrated in~Fig.~\ref{fig:pipeline}, after getting their latent representation $\hat{z}_m$ and $z_{L}$, we use the network to denoise the $z_{L}$ at $t$ timestep, using the null-text embedding $c_{Null}$.
+As illustrated in~\cref{fig:pipeline}, after getting their latent representation $\hat{z}_m$ and $z_{L}$, we use the network to denoise the $z_{L}$ only at the specific timestep $t$, using the null-text embedding $c_{Null}$.
 The output super-resolved latent representation $\hat{z}_H$ will be denoted as:

 where $\sigma_{t}$ is a scalar determined by the predefined diffusion time step.
-Together with the text restoration stage, this image enhancement pipeline forms a progressive `text-first, image after' paradigm; our design injects structure-aware control into the generative process, allowing the network to enhance global image quality without eroding the recovered text structures.
+With the text restoration stage, this image enhancement pipeline forms a progressive `text-first, image after' paradigm.
+Our design injects structure-aware control into the generative process, allowing the network to enhance global image quality while preserving text structures.

 \textbf{Training Strategy.}~For the quality of image super-resolution, we constrain the reconstruction loss between the predicted high-resolution image $\hat{x}_{H}$ decoded from $\hat{z}_{H}$ by $\varepsilon$ and the ground truth high-resolution image $x_{H}$ using a weighted sum of MSE and LPIPS losses: